LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

       Cézanne had been convinced to move to Paris by his closest childhood friend, [Emile Zola](/emile-zola-biography), and it may have been Zola who convinced him to enrol at Suisse’s studio.
 Monet was already in Algiers by the time Cézanne began attending sessions, having been drafted into the army.
 Consequently, it was Pissarro who first fostered a friendship with the strange artist from Aix.

-      Both Pissarro and Zola supported Cézanne, who was chronically insecure about his work and repeatedly threatened to give up on painting and return to his home in the South of France.
-On one occasion, he did so and took a job as a banker, but he lasted only a year before returning once more to Paris and Suisse’s studio.
+      Both Pissarro and Zola supported Cézanne, who was chronically insecure about his work and repeatedly threatened to give up on painting and return to his home in the south of France.
+On one occasion, he did so and took a job as a cashier in his father's bank, but he lasted only a year before returning once more to Paris and Suisse’s studio.

       #### Gleyre’s Studio

-      Following his release from the army in 1862 on the grounds of sickness, Monet began attending the studio of Charles Gleyre.
+      Following his release from the army in 1862 on the grounds of sickness (he contracted typhoid fever in Algeria), Monet began attending the studio of Charles Gleyre.

       Gleyre was more academic in his teaching style than Suisse and he was able to draw on a rather more prestigious reputation than Monet’s former teacher.
 As a result, Gleyre’s studio attracted a more affluent class of students, which Monet enjoyed as it gave him more opportunities to show off.